Andrew-Willms/Memoir/docs/team-contract.md

 - Carter leads the back-end design
 - Nathan leads the integration and end-to-end testing of the app.
 - Arni leads the design of the app using React and Figma
-- Ryan leads the front-end
+- Ryan is the product lead who makes all product based decisions.
 - Brianna is the project manager who ensures that deliverables are competed before deadlines and creating a software development task board to show where different tasks are in terms of progress (to do, development, testing, production, etc.)

 ## Communication